 8. CHP has been used in the United States for more than 100 years since Thomas Edison used it to power the world’s first commercial power plant.
 Decentralized CHP systems located at industrial and municipal sites became the foundation of the U.S.’s early electric power industry.
 However, as power generation technologies advanced, the power industry began to build larger central station facilities to take advantage of increasing economies of scale.

-7. Did you know?
+7. while consider the question of what is district heating and cooling.
+Did you know?
 The U.S. Capitol Building and congressional buildings will soon be powered by a CHP plant.
 This summer, the Architect of the Capitol started designing a CHP plant that would generate approximately 18 megawatts of electricity and provide steam heat to congressional buildings.
-Once completed, the Capitol will join the list of other government organizations — like the General Services Administration and the National Institutes of Health — that operate CHP facilities.
+Once completed, the Capitol will join the list of other government organizations, like the General Services Administration and the National Institutes of Health — that operate CHP facilities.

-6. CHP systems can use a diverse set of fuels to operate — from natural gas and biomass to coal and process wastes — and there are no limitations on where they can be deployed.
+6. CHP systems can use a diverse set of fuels to operate, from natural gas and biomass to coal and process wastes, and there are no limitations to what is district heating and cooling when you appreciate what is district heating and cooling DHC/ CHP, and where they can be deployed.

 5. Currently, the U.S. has an installed capacity of over 82 gigawatts of CHP at more than 4,100 industrial and commercial facilities.
 That’s equal to 8 percent of the U.S.’s current generating capacity.